danieljameswhite1511/parcel2Go_test/README.md

 ## Required Changes.

 - Code Clean Up.
-- Inputting a 'Weight' to retrieve a quote by, currently this is not optional.
+- Inputting a 'Weight' to retrieve a quote by, currently this is hardcoded.
 - Sorting of the results in UI.
 - Implement Unit Testing.